bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 The `dfs` method was looking for the target by comparing the stack to the target.
 It instead needed to compare the current vertex to the target.

 ### Fixed Recursive DFS
-Like the `dfs` method, `graph_rec` needed to keep track of which vertexes it had already visited.
+Like the `dfs` method, `dfs_recursive` needed to keep track of which vertexes it had already visited.
 I fixed this by making sure the vertexes were getting added properly to the visited set (by using add instead of append) and then I checked that the current vertex in the for loop was not in the visited list before calling the method again recursively.
-Since `graph_rec` will get fired off several times, it needs to be aware of the visited list so I added that as an argument and passed the updated list each time it is called.
-To get the entire list returned at the end, `graph_rec` should be returned instead of simply being called.
-There was also an error in the way `graph_rec` was being referenced.
-Since it is a method of the class it should be called as `self.graph_rec`.
+Since `dfs_recursive` will get fired off several times, it needs to be aware of the visited list so I added that as an argument and passed the updated list each time it is called.
+To get the entire list returned at the end, `dfs_recursive` should be returned instead of simply being called.
+There was also an error in the way `dfs_recursive` was being referenced.
+Since it is a method of the class it should be called as `self.dfs_recursive`.